 He has the following additional roles:

 - Head of the University’s 450-person Department of Public Health and Primary Care

 - Director, BHF Cardiovascular Epidemiology Unit

 - Faculty Member, Wellcome Sanger Institute

 - Honorary Consultant at the Cambridge University Hospital NHS Foundation Trust.

 Professor Danesh is the founder and director of the Cardiovascular Epidemiology Unit (CEU), a multi-disciplinary Unit of over 60 staff and students that aims to advance understanding and prevention of cardiovascular disease through population health research.

-He has published more than 150 papers, which have attracted >15,000 citations.
+By 2018, he had published more than 250 papers, which had attracted >60,000 citations (h-index >105).
 His interests are reflected in the CEU’s main research themes, all of which are underpinned by research into quantitative methods: